malevinson/malevinson.github.io/README.md

 <br>

-### Software Architect IV, Charter Communications, Denver, CO Feb 2023 - Present
+### Software Architect, Charter Communications, Denver, CO Feb 2023 - Present
 - Utilized internal data pipeline and data enrichment team to present detailed streaming analytics events to key stakeholders and VPs in a real time dashboard
 -  Focused on critical impact areas such as buffering and authentication, as well as diagnostics for broken streams,